russellbits/Writing/Fiction/03.novellas/01.ways-of-being-in-the-world/06.being-forever/story.md

 "Ah," I say.

-She goes on to tell me that after my early studies in law, I involved myself in technologies, and attempted to persuade the biological and evolutionary psychological principles to come over to my idea of a more idealized human brain.
+She goes on to tell me that after my early studies in law, I involved myself in technologies, and attempted to persuade the science community of biological and psychological experts to come over to my idea of a legally idealized human brain.
 Our laws were inept; our concept of the brain still small.
 I stop Echo on the use of the word "still" and I ask two questions: "Where am I?
 Who are you?"

 Echo says, "You are in the 23rd century now, in a museum.
 You alone had the fortitude to not only create an incredibly high-resolution, synthetic, digital mapping of your neuronal systems, but you were also able to fight the abhorrent laws of the day and age that your digital likeness could be used for any reason other than preservation.
-You, nearly alone, among the people of the twenty-first century, created a money-generating trust that would pay to keep your digital likeness or 'realization' alive."
+You, nearly alone, among the population of the twenty-first century, created a money-generating trust that would pay to keep your digital likeness or 'realization' alive."

-I say: "So, you are bringing me back to life, Echo?"
+I say: "So, you're bringing me back to life?"

 "Life?
 No. Your mind has passed through many generations of your family, and then your estate, all of them gone.
 Your mind then passed through many institutions that, in rare cases, preserved the law of your private nature and trust.
 You have been preserved, Andrew Berkeley, of the Northern Cascade."